PSM and Hanwha Power Systems unite to form Hanwha Power.

 GE 9E Gas Turbine: Combustion Retrofits and Upgrade Solutions

-LEC III™ ultra-low-emission combustion systems from PSM, plus complete hot gas path components, rotor services, and field support through Thomassen Energy.
-Full 9E aftermarket coverage under Hanwha Group.
+LEC III™ ultra-low-emission combustion systems plus complete hot gas path components, rotor services, field support, and full 9E aftermarket coverage from Hanwha Power.

-PSM and Thomassen Energy, sister companies within Hanwha Group, provide complete aftermarket support for the GE 9E (9171E)gas turbine platform.
-PSM engineers and manufactures the LEC III and LEC NextGen ultra-low-emission combustion systems, delivering sub-5 ppm NOx capability with drop-in compatibility for legacy GE combustion hardware.
-Thomassen Energy, based in Rheden, the Netherlands, manufactures 9E hot gas path components, provides rotor services, field services, and complete outage support.
-Together, they offer 9E operators across 50Hz power markets an independent alternative to OEM service with faster lead times, lower lifecycle costs, and no bundled service lock-in.
+Hanwha Power provides complete aftermarket support for the GE 9E (9171E) gas turbine platform.
+Hanwha Power engineers and manufactures the LEC III and LEC NextGen ultra-low-emission combustion systems, delivering sub-5 ppm NOx capability with drop-in compatibility for legacy GE combustion hardware from our Jupiter, FL facilities.
+Hanwha Power facilities in Rheden, the Netherlands, manufactures 9E hot gas path components, provides rotor services, field services, and complete outage support.
+Together, Hanwha Power offers 9E operators across 50Hz power markets an independent alternative to OEM service with faster lead times, lower lifecycle costs, and no bundled service lock-in.

 9E Platform and Performance Overview